 The photo shows RADM Moffett and LCDR Landsdowne riding the adapted balloon basket at the San Diego mast.
 An auxiliary winch pulled the basket (arrow) to the small landing platform (star) just below the wider platform that allowed access to the airship’s bow door.
 Note the available signal flags and pendants tied on the cable stays for safety at North Island, an active Army and Navy airplane field.
 Larger, heavier provisions would not have to be hauled up more than 150 feet of ladder when the winch was available.

 Roughly identical masts and their machinery sheds were erected at Fort Worth, Texas (near the helium plant), San Diego (North Island), California, Ewa, Hawaii, and Camp (Fort) Lewis, Washington.
 The literature does not specify how much of the portable equipment, such as what might be a yaw- line winch-car shown in this photo, were permanently assigned or traveled with the airship ground troupe.

 The Shenandoah used the Fort Worth mast on two occasions, flying to and from California.
 ZR-1 also used the San Diego mast on the same two missions.
 The Camp (Fort) Lewis mast was used only once, on the “rim of America” flight.
 The USS Los Angeles also moored to the Fort Worth mast on one occasion, in 1928.
 A planned Hawaii trip by the ZR-1 was made impossible by her loss in 1925.

 Following the incidents of the ZR-1’s breakaway and of the ZR-3’s famous near nose-stand on the “high” or “tower,” mast, and the British abandoning its series of tower masts around the Empire, engineering philosophy turned to solutions closer to ground level.
-Not only was it easier to service the airship, and over-ballasting would eliminate kiting incidents, no crew had to stand 24/7 elevator watch.
+Not only was it easier to service the airship, and over-ballasting would eliminate kiting incidents, but also no crew had to stand 24/7 elevator watch.
 Several interim masts and facilities are detailed in Ground Handling Evolution.